The Creativity of Text-to-Image Generation: Discussion

 \subsubsection{Technology -- better understanding the user's intent}

-Practitioners of text-based generative art interact with generative systems via text-based prompts in natural language.
-Today, the systems's understanding of textual input prompts is far from perfect and the concepts learned by the neural network may not correspond to concepts in our visual world \cite{aliendream}.
-Natural language understanding is a part of the field of natural language processing (NLP) concerned with making machines understand human language.
-In the context of text-based generative art, advances in natural language understanding are needed to minimize the gap between the user's implicit intent, the explicitly stated textual prompt, and the visual output of the generative system.
+Practitioners interact with text-to-image generation systems via textual prompts.
+Today, the systems' understanding of textual input prompts is far from perfect and the concepts learned by the neural network may not correspond to concepts in our visual world~\cite{aliendream}.
+Natural language understanding~(NLU) is a part of the field of natural language processing~(NLP) concerned with making machines understand human language.
+In the context of text-to-image generation, advances in natural language understanding are needed to minimize the gap between the user's implicit intent, the explicitly stated textual prompt, and the visual output of the text-to-image generation system.